Healthy Stir Fry Shrimp

 If you’re on the fence about Thrive Market – check out this Thrive Market Review where I explain why we like the service, and what we order from Thrive + more.

-How do you make stir fry step by step?
+How do you make Shrimp Stir Fry

-- Lightly pan sear your shrimp.
+1. Lightly pan sear your shrimp.
 Remove from pan and add veggies.

-- While veggies cook, whisk together your stir fry sauce.
+1. While veggies cook, whisk together your stir fry sauce.

-- Add to the pan and coat vegetables.
+1. Add to the pan and coat vegetables.

-- Add cooked shrimp, toss until everything is coated.
+1. Add cooked shrimp, toss until everything is coated.
 Serve over rice of choice.

 Rice: You can use any type of rice in this recipe.
 Brown or white rice will work.
 You can also use cauliflower rice.
 We love our cauliflower fried rice!
+You could also serve this over noodles or try this Shrimp Lo Mein Recipe!

 Oil: You can sub toasted sesame oil with olive oil, avocado oil, or canola oil.
-It will not be as flavorful and we really recommend using toasted sesame oil.
+It will not be as flavorful and we really recommend using toasted sesame oil

 Vegetables: Bulk up the dish by adding more veggies.
 Carrots, peppers, leeks, tomatoes – pretty much any veggie will work!
 Frozen peas and corn are also great additions!